ClericPy/zipapps/README.md

     1. The string to skip duplicate builds, it can be the paths of files/folders which splited by ",", then the modify time will be used as build_id.
 If build_id contains `*`, will use `glob` function to get paths.
 For example, you can set requirements.txt as your build_id by `python3 -m zipapps -b requirements.txt -r requirements.txt` when you use pyz as venv.
         1.  *very rarely used* too too
     2.  the `build_id` arg of `zipapps.create_app`
+15. `--zipapps, --env-paths`
+    1. Default `--zipapps` arg if it is not given while running.
+Support TEMP/HOME/SELF prefix.
+16. `--delay, -d, --lazy-pip, --lazy-install, --lazy-pip-install`
+    1. Install packages with pip while first running, which means requirements will not be install into pyz file.
-15. all the other (or `unknown`) args will be used by "pip install"
+17. all the other (or `unknown`) args will be used by "pip install"
     1.  such as `-r requirements.txt`
     2.  such as `bottle aiohttp`
     3.  the `pip_args` arg of `zipapps.create_app`